alexramsey92/alexramsey92/README.md

 Hey, thanks for stopping by!
 I'm into Webby things, full stack development, the pursuit of SaaS foundership.
 I enjoy trying new languages, frameworks, and applying technologies to solving real world problems.

-Full time, I work on Linux web problems at NCI/NIH
+Full time, I work on Linux web administration at NCI/NIH

 Outside of full time, I am building some interesting web presence solutions including Payment, CRM, CMS, Booking, and AI Product Platforming at [smbgen](https://smbgen.com)